 – cashmere or mohair

-- Bamboo, silk, tencel, viscose and even linen – work also well in combination or mixed with the above
+– Bamboo, silk, tencel, viscose and even linen – in combination or mixed with the above

-Layers are everything: The key to staying warm and the key to Finnish winter clothing, is always layering.
+The key to staying warm, and the key to Finnish winter clothing, is always layering.
 Thinner layers keep you warm and well insulated from the cold.
 I personally prefer a mid-weight knit with a silk vest top underneath, or vice-versa, a silk top with cashmere or merino on top.
 Again the reminder: no cotton should touch your skin when it is really cold.
 A set of thin woollen base layers is essential, merino is the best.
 For good quality and fair production, look out for mulesing-free products.

-- Thin merino tights or long johns under jeans if the temperature drops under -10.
+– Thin merino tights or long johns under jeans if the temperature drops.
 Above that, you’re usually okay, unless you spend a long time outdoors.
 Lindex has a very nice and affordable line of everyday light merino undergarments, for outdoor sports or extremely cold days I recommend Devold from the specialised outdoor stores.

 – The Heattec line from Uniqlo is very popular, their ultra-warm underlayers are great in deep winter temperatures.

-The Right Coat: You will need a proper winter coat.
-If you stay in Southern Finland, I recommend a mid-heavyweight coat, which should get you through the worst of winter here, and I suggest going up a size so you can layer accordingly, which should also be sufficient for a trip up North or when temperatures drop significantly.
+– You will need a proper winter coat.
+If you stay in Southern Finland, I recommend a mid-heavyweight coat, which should get you through the worst of winter here, and I suggest going up a size, so you can layer accordingly, which should also be sufficient for a trip up North or when temperatures drop significantly.

 – A good winter coat is an investment, and it’s worth your while and a total game-changer.
 Invest in a good brand and good materials, once you’re no longer cold, winter is actually not bad.

-- Don’t buy a coat that is too tight, both for the said layering, but also the air that is between you and the coat is what actually keeps you nice and toasty.
+– Don’t buy a coat that is too tight, both for layering, but also the air that is between you and the coat is what actually keeps you nice and toasty.
 If the coat is too tight, it’s counterproductive.

 – I recommend a woollen coat for the “warmer” days, and a thick puffy down (or synthetic down) jacket or parka for the colder times.
 That’s a foolproof combination.